"THE FUN OF INITIATION HAIRCUTS"

 Do NOT try this at home!!!
 It would likely violate most anti-hazing laws today.
 But back in the days before anti-hazing laws, haircut initiations could get pretty extreme.

 “Well,” said my friend, “whatever they do to us next week couldn’t possibly be any worse than the head shaving I endured when I was a high school football player.”
-Boy, was he right about that!!!

 The story he recounted happened prior to the enactment of today's anti-hazing laws.-- back when initiations could get rather wild.
 Even after all these years, I remember it, because the shocking initiation story left me pretty stunned.